bitcointranscripts/bitcointranscripts/bitcoin-explained/scaling-to-billions-of-users.md

 Aaron: 00:04:26

-Yeah.
 So we've had the block size wars a couple of years ago, of course, and this was sort of the central, you know, it's kind of a continuation of that debate we had back then.
 And there were indeed different ideas.

 Sjors: 00:04:43

-So yeah, and back in the days, people were especially doing number one in practice, making the tech more efficient.
+And back in the days, people were especially doing number one in practice, making the tech more efficient.
 You know, I've done an experiment in 2017 where I would take identical computers and try to sync the blockchain of that date using older and older versions of Bitcoin Core.
 And what you can see is that for the same blockchain and the same computer Bitcoin Core was getting objectively faster every year.
 But that has slowed down a bit.